syncfusion-content/wpf-docs/wpf/SfChart/Getting-Started.md

 {% endtabs %}

-Set the `ViewModel` instance as the `BindingContext` of your Page; this is done to bind properties of `ViewModel` to [`SfChart`.](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.SfChart.html)
+Set the `ViewModel` instance as the `DataContext` of your window; this is done to bind properties of `ViewModel` to [`SfChart`.](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.SfChart.html)

-N> Add namespace of `ViewModel` class in your XAML page if you prefer to set `BindingContext` in XAML.
+N> Add namespace of `ViewModel` class in your XAML window if you prefer to set `DataContext` in XAML.

 {% tabs %}